-Late work loses ten percentage points per day (Saturday and Sunday count).
+Late assignments lose ten percentage points per day (Saturday and Sunday count).
 For instance, a paper that is turned in six days late that receives a grade of 90/100 would be scored 30/100.
-A paper or assignment is one day late if it arrives after the time is it due.
-Consider, for instance, the question set due before class on February 15.
-If you turned in your answers during or after class, you would lose 10% of the points for the assignment.
+A paper or assignment is one day late if it arrives on the due date but after the time is it due.